-131. 3A A.4-2a Implement Additional Measures to Reduce Operational GHG Emissions. В CD (P)(B) Energy Efficiency Include clean alternative energy features to promote energy self-sufficiency (e.g., photovoltaic cells, solar thermal electricity systems, small wind turbines).
+115. 3A.4-2a Implement Additional Measures to Reduce Operational GHG Emissions.
+Energy Efficiency Include clean alternative energy features to promote energy self-sufficiency (e.g., photovoltaic cells, solar thermal electricity systems, small wind turbines).
 Design buildings to meet CEC Tier II requirements (e.g., exceeding the requirements of the Title 24 [as of 2007] by 35%).
 Site buildings to take advantage of shade and prevailing winds and design landscaping and sun screens to reduce energy use.
 Install efficient lighting in all buildings (including residential).
 Also install lighting control systems, where practical.
 Use daylight as an integral part of lighting systems in all buildings.
-Install light-colored "cool" pavements, and strategically located shade trees along all bicycle and pedestrian routes.
-Water Conservation and Efficiency ➤ With the exception of ornamental shade trees, use water-efficient landscapes with native, drought-resistant species in all public area and commercial landscaping.
-Use water-efficient turf in parks and other turf-dependent spaces. ➤ Install the infrastructure to use reclaimed water for landscape irrigation and/or washing cars. ➤ Install water-efficient irrigation systems and devices, such as soil moisture-based irrigation controls. ➤ Design buildings and lots to be water-efficient.
+Install light-colored "cool" pavements, and strategically located shade trees along all bicycle and pedestrian routes. В CD (E) Water Conservation and Efficiency With the exception of ornamental shade trees, use water-efficient landscapes with native or drought-resistant species in all public area and commercial landscaping.
+Use water-efficient turf in parks and other turf-dependent spaces.
+Install the infrastructure to use reclaimed water for landscape irrigation and/or washing cars.
+Install water-efficient irrigation systems and devices, such as soil moisture-based irrigation controls.
+Design buildings and lots to be water-efficient.
 Only install water-efficient fixtures and appliances.

-31. 3A A-2a Restrict watering methods (e.g., prohibit systems that apply water to nonvegetated surfaces) and control runoff.
+115. Cont.
+3A.4- surfaces) and control runoff.
 Prohibit businesses from using pressure washers for cleaning driveways, parking lots, sidewalks, and street surfaces.
 These restrictions should be included in the Covenants, Conditions, and Restrictions of the community.
 Provide education about water conservation and available programs and incentives.
-To reduce stormwater runoff, which typically bogs down wastewater treatms systems and increases their energy consumption, construct driveways to single-famil detached residences and parking lots and driveways of multifamily residential uses we pervious surfaces.
-Possible designs include Hollywood drives (two concrete strips we vegetation or aggregate in between) and/or the use of porous concrete, porous asphal turf blocks, or pervious pavers.
+To reduce stormwater runoff, which typically bogs down wastewater treatment systems and increases their energy consumption, construct driveways to single-family detached residences and parking lots and driveways of multifamily residential uses with pervious surfaces.
+Possible designs include Hollywood drives (two concrete strips with vegetation or aggregate in between) and/or the use of porous concrete, porous asphalt, turf blocks, or pervious pavers.
 Solid Waste Measures Reuse and recycle construction and demolition waste (including, but not limited to, soil, vegetation, concrete, lumber, metal, and cardboard).
-Provide interior and exterior storage areas for recyclables and green waste as buildings.
-Provide adequate recycling containers in public areas, including parks, scho grounds, golf courses, and pedestrian zones in areas of mixed-use development.
-Provide education and publicity about reducing waste and available recyclin services.
-Transportation and Motor Vehicles Promote ride-sharing programs and employment centers (e.g., by designatin certain percentage of parking spaces for ride-sharing vehicles, designating adequate passenger loading and unloading zones and waiting areas for ride-share vehicles, an providing a Web site or message board for coordinating ride-sharing).
-Provide the necessary facilities and infrastructure in all land use types to encourage the use of low- or zero-emission vehicles (e.g., electric vehicle charging facilities and conveniently located alternative fueling stations). ty vith vith lt, t all ol ng 132.
-Recorded Final Map Prior to the issuance of building permits, the owner/applicant shall provide a digital copy of the recorded Final Map (in AutoCAD format) to the Community Developm Department.
-B CD (E)
+Provide interior and exterior storage areas for recyclables and green waste at all buildings.
+Provide adequate recycling containers in public areas, including parks, school grounds, golf courses, and pedestrian zones in areas of mixed-use development.
+Provide education and publicity about reducing waste and available recycling services.
+Transportation and Motor Vehicles Promote ride-sharing programs and employment centers (e.g., by designating a certain percentage of parking spaces for ride-sharing vehicles, designating adequate passenger loading and unloading zones and waiting areas for ride-share vehicles, and providing a Web site or message board for coordinating ride-sharing). В CD (E) 116.
+Prior to the issuance of building permits, the owner/applicant shall provide a digital copy of the recorded Final Map (in AutoCAD format) to the Community Development Department. В CD (E)